PFH spectral invariants and $C^\infty$ closing lemmas: Invariance of PFH under Hamiltonian isotopy

 We define the map $\Psi^L_{H_1,H_2}$ in \eqref{eqn:PsiL} to be the map on filtered PFH induced by $\psi^L$.
 Although the chain map $\psi$ is defined only up to chain homotopy, the chain homotopies satisfy a version of the ``holomorphic curves axiom'' which implies that $\Psi^L_{H_1,H_2}$ depends only on $J_1$ and $J_2$.
 See e.g.\ \cite[Prop.\ 6.2]{calabi} for an analogous argument in the case of ECH.
 The map $\Psi^L_{H_1,H_2}$ does not depend on $J_1$ and $J_2$ either.
 An analogous statement for ECH was proved in \cite[Thm.\ 1.9]{cc2}, and this carries over to the case of PFH using the analysis of Chen \cite[Thm.\ 1]{chen}.

 {\em Step 6.} Finally, the proof of property (d) follows the proof of the ``scaling'' property for ECH cobordism maps in \cite[Thm.\ 1.9]{cc2}. \end{proof}

-\begin{remark} Naively one would like to define the chain map \eqref{eqn:chainmap} by taking $m_{\alpha,\beta,Z}$ to be a count of $I=0$ holomorphic currents in $\M^J(\alpha,\beta,Z)$.
-Unfortunately it is not currently known in general\footnote{Such a count is possible in some special cases; see e.g.\ \cite{gerig}, \cite[Thm.\ 2]{chen}, and \cite{rooney}.} how to directly count $J$-holomorphic currents with $I=0$ in a completed cobordism, due to transversality difficulties with multiply covered holomorphic curves; see \cite[\S5.5]{bn} for explanation in the case of ECH, where there are similar issues.
-The actual chain map \eqref{eqn:chainmap} is defined instead by counting solutions to the Seiberg-Witten equations on $\overline{M}$, using the metric determined by $J$ and the symplectic form, and perturbed using a large multiple of the symplectic form as in \cite{lt}. \end{remark}
+\begin{remark} Naively one would like to define the chain map \eqref{eqn:chainmap} by taking $m_{\alpha,\beta,V}$ to be a count of $I=0$ holomorphic currents in $\M^J(\alpha,\beta,V)$.
+Unfortunately it is not currently known in general\footnote{Such a count is possible in some special cases; see e.g.\ \cite[Thm.\ 2]{chen}, \cite{gerig}, and \cite{rooney}.} how to directly count $J$-holomorphic currents with $I=0$ in a completed cobordism, due to transversality difficulties with multiply covered holomorphic curves; see \cite[\S5.5]{bn} for explanation in the case of ECH, where there are similar issues.
+The actual chain map \eqref{eqn:chainmap} is defined instead by counting solutions to the Seiberg-Witten equations on $\overline{M}$, using the metric determined by $J$ and the symplectic form, and perturbed using a large multiple of the symplectic form as in \cite{lt}.
+The chain map \eqref{eqn:chainmap} is not canonical, because in cases where transversality fails for holomorphic curves, the chain map depends on additional small perturbations to the Seiberg-Witten equations needed to obtain transversality of the relevant moduli spaces of Seiberg-Witten solutions. \end{remark}

+\begin{remark} In Proposition~\ref{prop:invariance}, if we drop the hypothesis that $H_1<H_2$, then there is still a canonical isomorphism \eqref{eqn:Psi}.
+One can define this isomorphism as $\Psi_{H_1,H_3}\circ \Psi_{H_2,H_3}^{-1}$ where $\phi_{H_3}$ is nondegenerate and $H_1,H_2<H_3$.
+By Proposition~\ref{prop:invariance}(a) and (d), this isomorphism does not depend on the choice of $H_3$. \end{remark}

-\begin{remark} It follows from Proposition~\ref{prop:invariance} that if $\phi$ is degenerate, then we can define $HP(\phi,\gamma,G)$ by first perturbing $\phi$ to be nondegenerate via a Hamiltonian isotopy; by parts (b) and (d) of the proposition, the PFH modules for such perturbations of $\phi$ are all canonically isomorphic to each other. \end{remark}
+\begin{remark} If $\phi$ is degenerate, then we can define $HP(\phi,\gamma,G)$ by first perturbing $\phi$ to be nondegenerate via a Hamiltonian isotopy.
+By Remark~\ref{rem:canonicaliso}, the PFH modules for such perturbations of $\phi$ are all canonically isomorphic to each other. \end{remark}